e4t/e4t.github.io/_posts/2024-10-09-Deploy-RKE2-with-Warewulf.md

 Oct 07 19:24:25 k8s-agent01 rke2[1301]: time="2024-10-07T19:24:25Z" level=info
 msg="Tunnel authorizer set Kubelet Port 0.0.0.0:10250"
 ```
-This is all we check on the agent, any further verifications will be done from
+This should be all we check on the agent.
+Any further verifications will be
-the server.
+done from the server.
 We log into the server and run:
 ```
 kubectl get nodes
 ```